Local Latent Space Bayesian Optimization over Structured Inputs: Experiments

 \subsection{DRD3 Receptor Docking Affinity}

 The Therapeutics Data Commons (TDC) benchmark suite \cite{huang2021therapeutics} contains oracles that evaluate the binding propensity of a ligand (small molecule) to a target protein.
-Unlike the oracles considered in \autoref{sec:guacamol} and \autoref{sec:logp_exp}, these docking oracles incur nontrivial computation cost, requiring on the order of minutes to evaluate, making them ideal benchmark tasks for Bayesian optimization.
+These docking oracles incur nontrivial computation cost, requiring on the order of minutes to evaluate, making them ideal benchmark tasks for Bayesian optimization.
 In this paper, we focus on designing ligands that bind to dopamine receptor D3 (DRD3), as the TDC website maintains a leaderboard of results for DRD3~\footnote{\url{https://tdcommons.ai/benchmark/docking_group/drd3/}}.

-\paragraph{Baselines.} We compare \ourmethod{} on the DRD3 docking task to the methods presented on the TDC leaderboard and three BO methods--\texttt{T-LBO}, standard LS-BO, and fixed latent space TuRBO on this task.
+We compare \ourmethod{} on the DRD3 docking task to the TDC leaderboard and three BO methods--\texttt{T-LBO}, standard LS-BO, and fixed latent space TuRBO on this task.

-\paragraph{Results.} Results of optimization are in \autoref{tab:docking}. \ourmethod{} achieves the best performance among the BO baselines, with only TuRBO making significant progress on the task by 5000 evaluations.
+Results of optimization are in Table \autoref{tab:dae_and_docking} (right). \ourmethod{} achieves the best performance among the BO baselines, with only TuRBO making significant progress on the task by 5000 evaluations.
 Compared to the baselines from the TDC leaderboard, \ourmethod{} is significantly more sample efficient, achieving results comparable to the best method with a factor of $10\times$ fewer oracle calls.
-At the top end of the evaluation budget, Graph-GA \cite{graphGA} outperforms \ourmethod{}, suggesting there is still room for improvement.